c13n-io/c13n-go/CONTRIBUTING.md

 Any input by the community is welcome, so we want to make the process of contributing as easy as possible.
 Your contributions may include any of the following:

 - Bug reports, discussions on current state of project, or proposals for new features.
-For more info read [this](#Bugs-amp-Issues).
 - Fix submissions